24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

 Lan Su Chinese Garden in Old Town Chinatown

-Once you’ve roamed the garden, spend a little time exploring the streets of Old Town Chinatown.
-Keep on the lookout for the famed Portland Oregon White Stag Sign.
-First lit in 1940, the historical landmark neon sign is best seen from Burnside Bridge, spanning the Willamette River.
+Once you’ve roamed the garden, let’s spend a little time exploring the streets of Old Town Chinatown.

 Enjoy views over the Willamette River at Tom McCall Waterfront Park

-From Old Town Chinatown, detour east to the Willamette River.
-Chill out to river views on a short stroll through Tom McCall Waterfront Park.
-The popular park stretches out over a mile along the riverbank on the eastern edge of the downtown.
-It’s a fantastic place to catch a breath of fresh air on your Portland sightseeing adventure.
+Whenever I’m on an epic Pacific Northwest road trip that includes Portland, I always love stopping by this popular park, stretching out over a mile along the riverbank on the eastern edge of the downtown.
+I think it’s a fantastic place to catch a breath of fresh air on any Portland sightseeing adventure.

 Tom McCall Waterfront Park

-Chow down at the 5th Avenue Food Cart Pod
+Chow down at the Midtown Beer Garden

 Food Trucks in Downtown Portland